statisticsnorway/dapla-statbank-client/README.md

 ---

 ### Version history
+- 0.0.3 Removed batches, stripping uttrekk from transfer, rounding function on uttrekk, data required in as a dict of dataframes, with "deltabell-navn".
+Tableid now works to transfer to instead of only "hovedtabellnavn"
 - 0.0.2 Starting alpha, fine-tuning release to Pypi on github-release
 - 0.0.1 Client, transfer, description, apidata.
 Quite a lot of work done already.
 Pre-alpha.